pereiramemo/amplicon_pipeline/documentation/documentation.md

 ## Cross tables (abund2taxa_commands.bash)
 1. Remove first three rows from TAXA_ANNOT; Select the sequence header and taxonomic classification, simplify header, convert tab to space in the taxonomic classification field, remove empty spaces at the end of the line.
 2. Prepare .clster file for taxa annot propagation.
-Here we create a table with all the sequences matched to their representative.
+Here we create the table SEQ2REP with all the sequences matched to their representative.
-3. Propagate the taxonomic annot to the table created in 2, with left_joiner2.perl.
+3. Propagate the taxonomic annot to the table created in SEQ2REP with left_joiner2.perl, to create the table SEQS2TAXA
 4. Simplify header from SWARM_ABUND and remove empty spaces at the end of the line.
-5. Check numbers: unique headers in TAXA_ANNOT and SWARM_ABUND, and the number of shared headers.
+5. Check numbers: unique headers in SEQS2TAXA and SWARM_ABUND, and the number of shared headers.
 6. Cross tables with left_joiner2.perl